rodydavis/rodydavis/posts/figma-and-lit.md

 ### Web Setup

-Now we are in the `figma_lit_example` directory and can setup Flutter and Lit.
+Now we are in the `figma_lit_example` directory and can setup Figma and Lit.
 Let's start with node.

 ```bash
 npm init -y